 One of the best ways to develop an organized, practical, and effective practice routine is to learn jazz standards.

 Standards are a universal language you can use to communicate with other jazz musicians.

 Even if you’ve never met those musicians before a jam session, you can still make music together.

-They’re also the backbone of the rich history of Jazz recordings, as every great Jazz musician has performed Standards throughout their careers.
+They’re also the backbone of the rich history of jazz recordings, as every great jazzer has performed standards throughout their careers.

 For myriad reasons, these American Songbook tunes have found their way into the jazz lexicon, and are here to stay.

 Because they’re an important aspect of learning how to play Jazz, standards make up the core of any efficient practice routine.

 Working chords, scales, arpeggios, and licks is a good way to learn about the guitar.

 But, working those same devices through standards is the best way to learn how to play jazz music.

-In this lesson, you’ll expand your Jazz repertoire, work these tunes in the practice room, and build fretboard knowledge along the way.
+In this lesson, you’ll expand your jazz repertoire and build fretboard knowledge along the way.